Support Our Priorities

 Frequently Asked Questions

-Gifts may also be made through checks payable to the UC Berkeley Foundation or a stock transfer.
+Yes.
+Gifts may be made through checks payable to the UC Regents.

 UC Berkeley Graduate School of Journalism